tsubik/tsubik.github.io/_posts/2016-06-16-make-your-emberjs-web-app-more-progressive-part-2.md

 ## What's next?

 Unfortunately, my [SplittyPie][splittypie] still doesn't work without internet connection as I'm using firebase as a data layer.
-That's why the next part is going to be offline data access and synchronization.
+That's why the next part is going to be about an offline data access and synchronization.

 [first-post]: https://tsubik.com/blog/make-your-emberjs-web-app-more-progressive-part-1